Embraer Shares Rise on the Stock Exchange with Warren Buffett's Company Billion Dollar Order | Economy

-Embraer shares rose 5.21% this Monday (11) when announcing a billion-dollar order of jets from the airline of Berkshire Hathaway, Warren Buffett’s investment company.
-It was the biggest rise today on the Ibovespa, the main index on the São Paulo stock exchange, the B3.
+Embraer shares rose 5% this Monday (11) when announcing a billion-dollar order for jets from the airline of Berkshire Hathaway, Warren Buffett’s investment company.
+It was one of the biggest rallies today on the Ibovespa, the main index on the São Paulo stock exchange, the B3.

 Embraer says it has completed delivery of 100 Phenom 300 executive jets to NetJets, which has placed an order for up to 100 additional aircraft, totaling more than $1.2 billion.
 The first agreement between the companies was signed in 2010.